e271828e/Flight.jl/docs/notes/design/framework_spec.md

 (Names-only [contracts](#g-contract) were rejected: row 33.)
-Inputs are the component's *requirements*: the unconnected-input error ([§6.1][s6-1]), over-wiring detection and [did-you-mean](#g-did-you-mean) typo messages are only definable against them.
+Inputs are the component's *requirements*: the unconnected-input error ([§6.1][s6-1]), over-wiring detection and [did-you-mean](#g-did-you-mean) typo messages (the offending name plus the list-in-hand it should have matched) are only definable against them.

 **Two clauses check a wire** ([§6.1][s6-1]).
 The **nominal bound check** is unchanged in force, now stated over evaluations: the producer's declaration at `Float64` must